-The Department of Defense (DoD) further clarifies the meaning of LUCs as follows:
+The Department of Defense (DoD) defines LUCs as follows:

-LUCs include any type of physical, legal, or administrative mechanism that restricts the use of, or limits access to, real property to prevent or reduce risks to human health and the environment.
-Physical mechanisms encompass a variety of engineered remedies to contain or reduce contamination and/or physical barriers to limit access to property, such as fences or signs.
-The legal mechanisms used for LUCs are generally the same as those used for institutional controls (ICs) as discussed in the National Contingency Plan (NCP).
+Physical, legal, or administrative mechanisms that restrict the use of, or limit access to, real property, to manage risks to human health and the environment.
+Physical mechanisms encompass a variety of engineered remedies to contain or reduce contamination, or physical barriers to limit access to real property, such as fences or signs.
+(DoD, 2018)